 scop is a 4-bit multicast scope value used to limit the scope of the multicast group.
-The values are:
+The values are as follows:

-- 0 reserved 1 interface-local scope 2 link-local scope 3 reserved 4 admin-local scope 5 site-local scope 6 (unassigned) 7 (unassigned) 8 organization-local scope (unassigned) 9 A (unassigned) B (unassigned) С (unassigned) D (unassigned) E global scope - F reserved interface-local scope spans only a single interface on a node, and is useful only for loopback transmission of multicast.
+- 0 reserved 1 Interface-Local scope 2 Link-Local scope 3 reserved 4 Admin-Local scope 5 Site-Local scope 6 (unassigned) 7 (unassigned) 8 Organization-Local scope

+- 9 (unassigned)

+- A (unassigned)

+- B (unassigned)

+- C (unassigned)

+- D (unassigned) E Global scope

+- F reserved

+Interface-Local scope spans only a single interface on a node and is useful only for loopback transmission of multicast.

-link-local and site-local multicast scopes span the same topological regions as the corresponding unicast scopes.
+Link-Local multicast scope spans the same topological region as the corresponding unicast scope.

-admin-local scope is the smallest scope that must be administratively configured, i.e., not automatically derived from physical connectivity or other, non- multicast-related configuration.
+Admin-Local scope is the smallest scope that must be administratively configured, i.e., not automatically derived from physical connectivity or other, non-multicast-related configuration.